DIY Herb Sticks + Herb Meanings and Uses

 1. Select your herbs.
 Reference the list below for different herb meanings and uses.

-2. Dry your herbs before or after making your stick; it will take longer for it to dry if you dry it after you make it because they’re all smooshed together.
+2. Dry your herbs before or after making your stick; it will take longer for them to dry if you dry them after you make them because they’re all smooshed together.
 If you opt to dry before, don’t let them dry out all the way.
 Otherwise, it’ll be too crumbly.
 I like to give my herbs a few days to dry out before I make the sticks, then let them dry the rest of the way for another few days.

 3. Arrange all of your items nearby.

 - Cotton or hemp string

 - Your herbs and flowers, if you’re using them

 - A mat or bag to put everything on to make clean-up easier (optional).